Compare Medicare Bundled Payment Models Side-by-Side

 For further details on quality results by model, see the Bundled Payment Side-by-Side comparison tool.

 In 2015, Congress enacted the Medicare Access and CHIP Reauthorization Act (MACRA), which changed the Medicare payment system for physician services.
 In this law, physicians and other health professionals who are affiliated with “advanced alternative payment models” (APMs) are eligible for automatic 5-percent bonuses on their Medicare payments, starting in 2019.
-Several bundled payment models—namely, the Comprehensive Care for Joint Replacement (CJR) model, the Oncology Care Model (OCM), the acute myocardial infarction (AMI) model, the coronary artery bypass graft (CABG) model, and the surgical hip and femur fracture treatment (SHFFT) model—all qualify as advanced APMs, either in full or in certain “tracks” of each model.
-However, HHS has recently proposed canceling several of these models (specifically, the AMI model, CABG model, and SHFFT model) would have qualified as advanced APMs in 2018, but CMS canceled them before they began.
+Two bundled payment models—namely, the Comprehensive Care for Joint Replacement (CJR) model and the Oncology Care Model (OCM)—qualify as advanced APMs, either in full or in part.
+Several other models (specifically, the AMI model, CABG model, and SHFFT model) would have qualified as advanced APMs in 2018, but CMS canceled them before they began.
 CMS recently announced that “BPCI Advanced,” which starts in October 2018, is expected to meet the qualifications required by MACRA to be an Advanced APM.

 For 2017, CMS reports that 987 hospitals/practices and another 1,019 “episode initiator” organizations are participating in Medicare bundled payment models in almost all states and the District of Columbia.
 Bundled payment models are more prevalent in the eastern half of the country, but are also concentrated along the west coast, with others located in Alaska and throughout the Midwest.